 Benin

 Benin, formerly known as Dahomey, was at one time one of the great kingdoms of West Africa.
 The country gradually came under the control of the French starting in the 1600s and became an independent nation in 1960.
-While Benin was governed by the authoritarian regime of Mathieu Kérékou from 1972 to 1991, the country transitioned to multiparty democracy in 1991.
+While Benin was governed by the authoritarian regime of Mathieu Kérékou from 1972 to 1991, the country transitioned to a more democratic, multiparty system in 1991.
 For many years after that, it was seen as a regional, democratic leader.
 Since 2016, however, the government has been criticized for undermining political institutions by coopting the legislature, subverting the independence of the judiciary and suppressing the media.
-An electoral reform that prevented all opposition parties from participating in the 2019 legislative elections led to record low voter turnout, large-scale protests, arbitrary arrests, and an Internet shutdown.
-Subsequent elections, including for local government and for the presidency in 2020 and 2021, respectively, further cemented the power of the governing party, as the electoral laws were changed in ways that clearly disadvantaged opposition parties, in some cases preventing their participation in elections.
-An opposition party was able to participate in the 2023 election despite ongoing challenges, and won 28 seats.
-The government has said that its moves are meant to modernize the country, end corruption and inefficiency and provide incentives for politicians to work across ethnic lines and form broader coalitions.
+Electoral reforms introduced in 2018 imposed stringent new procedural requirements that clearly disadvantaged opposition parties and prevented them from participating in the 2019 legislative elections.
+The exclusion of the opposition parties led to record low voter turnout, large-scale protests, arbitrary arrests, and an Internet shutdown.
+Subsequent elections, including for local government and for the presidency in 2020 and 2021, respectively, further cemented the power of the governing party.

 Several other issues also drive politics in the West African nation.
 Corruption has long been in the spotlight, and development is a major issue.
 Despite growth in economic output, hunger remains widespread, and poverty rates have even climbed in certain years.
 Issues of social inequity are also salient.
 People with albinism regularly face discrimination, and a UN report found that a national plan of action against racism had been only partially implemented.
 While progress has occurred on women’s rights issues, including the election of the first female vice president, rates of gender-based violence remain very high.